kristosh/MaTHiSiS-platform/README.md

 StudentsInfo table consists of the demographics of the learner as filled up during the sign-up stage.
 A detailed description of the fields of this table is as follows:

-* \textbf{userID}: A unique identity which is assigned to every user.
+* **userID**: A unique identity which is assigned to every user.
-* \textbf{name, surname}: The name and surname of the user.
+* **name, surname**: The name and surname of the user.
-* \textbf{username, password}: The username and the password that the user choose during the sign up process and they are used as crendentials in order to be able to login in the game.
+* **username, password**: The username and the password that the user choose during the sign up process and they are used as crendentials in order to be able to login in the game.
-* \textbf{age, gender}: Those fields contain the basic demographic fields, which were filled in by the user.
+* **age, gender**: Those fields contain the basic demographic fields, which were filled in by the user.
-*  \textbf{knowledge, department}: Those fields contain learner's knowledge background (high school, bachelor, master and PhD) and learner's department (engineering, psychology).
+* **knowledge, department**: Those fields contain learner's knowledge background (high school, bachelor, master and PhD) and learner's department (engineering, psychology).
-*\textbf{subject annotated level}: This field corresponds to the learner's self-evaluation of their skill level on each of the four presented subjects.
+* **subject annotated level**: This field corresponds to the learner's self-evaluation of their skill level on each of the four presented subjects.
 \end{itemize}

 Table StudentsLevel contains information about the employed difficulty level in all of the available subjects and it is used by the system to conduct the appropriate flow in subsequent learning sessions.
 Table StudentsScore contains the score obtained for each learner and subject.
 StudentsQuestions contains information about each learner's answer to the prompted questions for all of the learning sessions performed.
 In particular, the fields that this table includes are:

-* \textbf{userID}: The identity of the user that answers a specific question.
+* **userID**: The identity of the user that answers a specific question.
-* \textbf{sessionID}: The identity of the specific session in which this question was asked.
+* **sessionID**: The identity of the specific session in which this question was asked.
-* \textbf{questionID}: The identity of the corresponding question.
+* **questionID**: The identity of the corresponding question.
-* \textbf{date}: A timestamp that illustrates the exact time when the question was answered.
+* **date**: A timestamp that illustrates the exact time when the question was answered.
-* \textbf{course}: The name of the course of the question.
+* **course**: The name of the course of the question.
-* \textbf{level}: The level of difficulty of the question.
+* **level**: The level of difficulty of the question.
-* \textbf{time}: The total amount of time that the user needed for answering the question.
+* **time**: The total amount of time that the user needed for answering the question.
-* \textbf{answer}: This field shows whether or not the user answered the question and if so, whether or not the correct answer was given.
+* **answer**: This field shows whether or not the user answered the question and if so, whether or not the correct answer was given.

 Finally, the StudentsSession table contains all the related information for every learning session.
 It contains the following fields:

-* \textbf{sessionID}: The unique identity of a specific learning session.
+* **sessionID**: The unique identity of a specific learning session.
-* \textbf{userID}: The identity of the user when interacted with the specific session.
+* **userID**: The identity of the user when interacted with the specific session.
-* \textbf{date}: A timestamp that illustrates the exact time that the corresponding learning session began.
+* **date**: A timestamp that illustrates the exact time that the corresponding learning session began.
-* \textbf{course}: The name of the course of the corresponding session.
+* **course**: The name of the course of the corresponding session.
-* \textbf{level}: The level of difficulty of the corresponding session.
+* **level**: The level of difficulty of the corresponding session.
-* \textbf{trial}: An indicator that shows how many times the user has previously interacted with a specific course.
+* **trial**: An indicator that shows how many times the user has previously interacted with a specific course.
-* \textbf{score}: The field score represents the number of the correct answers of the user during the corresponding session.
+* **score**: The field score represents the number of the correct answers of the user during the corresponding session.
-* \textbf{boredom$\_$assessment, engagement$\_$assessment, frustration$\_$assessment}: It is the self-annotation of the users that they provided after the end of each learning session and corresponds to the level of engagement, boredom and frustration that the learner felt during the corresponding session respectively.
+* **boredom-assessment, engagement-assessment, frustration-assessment**: It is the self-annotation of the users that they provided after the end of each learning session and corresponds to the level of engagement, boredom and frustration that the learner felt during the corresponding session respectively.

 # Login screenshot
 ![Capture](https://user-images.githubusercontent.com/24369160/61784305-c552fe00-ae09-11e9-9870-6ee133a35814.PNG)